vipyan/shopping-list/readme.md

 5.Clear All Items: Click Clear All to remove all items from the list.

 ## Demo

-Add a demo link if you deploy it on GitHub Pages or any hosting platform.
+You can view a live demo of the project [here](https://stellar-sfogliatella-a283a9.netlify.app).

 ## License
 This project is open-source and available under the MIT License.